akagiyuu/benchmark/simd/README.md

-# Compare SIMD dot product with other implementations
+# Compare SIMD with other traditional methods

 ## How to run?